docs/svelte/01-introduction/01-overview.md

 # Svelte Overview

 Svelte is a UI framework that compiles components into optimized JavaScript.
-Use it for standalone components or full-stack apps with SvelteKit.
+Use it for anything from standalone components to full stack apps with SvelteKit.

 ```svelte